 |Total No. of Questions||100|

 While CAT-2014 had only 2 sections: 'Quantitative Aptitude (QA) and Data Interpretation' and 'Verbal and Reading Comprehension (VRC) and Logical Reasoning (LR)', CAT- 2015 reverted back to the practice of three sections: 'Quantitative Aptitude (QA)', 'Data Interpretation & Logical Reasoning (DILR)' and 'Verbal and Reading Comprehension (VRC)'.
-We expect something similar this year.
+The same pattern continued in 2016 and we expect something similar this year also.

 As we mentioned above, the major changes introduced in CAT-2015 were: